optymyze-dev/devops-bootcamp/lessons/10_Observability.md

 ### Riemann

-Riemann is a monitoring server that uses the push way.
+[Riemann](http://riemann.io/concepts.html) is a monitoring server that uses the push way.
 Each monitored system should push its metrics to the server.
 The Riemann server doesn't know about other systems.
 It just receives metrics and process them based on some rules.
 It decides to send alerts based on its processing.
 Every system that wants to be monitored has to know about the Riemann server and send metrics in the right format (in the Riemann way).

 ### Prometheus

-Prometheus works the opposite way than Riemann.
+[Prometheus](https://prometheus.io/docs/introduction/overview/) works the opposite way than Riemann.
 It uses the pull way.
 It is configured to know about the systems that have to be monitored and periodically will fetch metrics from them.
 Obviously, the monitored systems should be up and available but this is not happening all the time.
 There are short time tasks (crons) that do their job then stop.
 For this case Prometheus provides a Push Gateway server that is live all the time.
 In this scenario, the cron job will do its job and build its metrics.
 It will push its metrics before stop.

 ## Logging

-Logging is the action of saving time series information about what a system do.
+Logging is the action of saving time series information about what systems do.

 The developers decide what information should be logged.
 Logs can contain: